 Get started today.

 Nearly every successful organization uses key performance indicators (KPI) to track their progress and measure growth as a team.
 For fleet operators, things like cost per mile and fuel expenses are certainly important metrics to keep track of, but they don’t really give you a goal to shoot for or a way to measure success.

 For fleet managers, consider developing and tracking KPIs around:

 - Downtime prevention

-In order to successfully track these KPIs, it’s helpful to have good fleet management software in place.
+In order to successfully track these KPIs, it’s helpful to have good fleet maintenance management software in place.
 ManagerPlus helps you track all the important data you need and generate reports on your specific KPIs so you can see where you are and how to get where you want to be.